shsagir/play-area-sync/docs/ssh-keys.md

 3. Save the public key with your fortrabbit Account

-## Is Git installed?

-For the everything to work together, first check if you have Git installed on your local machine already.
-Please see our [Git article](git) first, if you are unsure.

 ## Do you have any SSH keys already?

 To check if you have any existing SSH keys installed: Mac Os & Linux: Open a terminal (Mac OS & Linux) or a Git Bash (Windows) and type: